 There were times when the meetings we had got a little bit emotional.
 My grandma is widowed and spends so much of her time alone, so it’s an issue that I quickly realised was very close to my heart.
 Working on this project has really made me think about just how difficult this must be for her, and it has inspired me to find ways help and connect with her more.
 And it wasn’t just me.
 Many people I worked alongside on this project have pledged their own time to either volunteer or raise funds for Age UK, which was an extra and unexpected positive outcome.

-- Design Agency: Design Bridge
+- Agency/Creative: Design Bridge

 - Article Title: Interview: Asa Cook From Design Bridge Talks About Cadbury ‘Donate Your Words’ Collaboration